jschaf/mccc/somalia/recommendations.md

 recent outbreak of Ebola.
 If an outbreak can be contained in Somalia, there is no chance it can spread to the United States.
-Similarly, improved infrastructure secures the population by increasing their resilence to terrorist recruiting efforts.
+Similarly, improved infrastructure secures the population by increasing their resilience to terrorist recruiting efforts.
 The increased resilience denies Al-Shabaab a base of operations to plan attacks against the United States.
 By improving health and education infrastructure, the United States will safe guard its borders from epidemics and terrorist